 - Professor Susan Kurrle, Clinical Network Director for Rehabilitation and Aged Care in Sydney and medical advisor to the ABC documentary series Old People’s Home for 4 Year Olds

-- Professor Samar Aoun, Professor of Palliative Care in the School of Psychology and Public Health at La Trobe University and Chair of the South West Compassionate Communities Network
+- Professor Samar Aoun, Professor of Palliative Care Research at the Perron Institute and La Trobe University and Chair of the South West Compassionate Communities Network

 - Sarah Cowie, Director of the Health and Disabilities Services Complaints Office